jlctools/evo/README.md

 Getting Started
 ---------------

-See "*Features & Concepts*" and "*Mini Tutorials*" in the [documentation](http://jlctools.github.io/evo/evo-0.5.1/html/index.html), which includes many examples.
+See "*Features & Concepts*" and "*Mini Tutorials*" in the [documentation](http://jlctools.github.io/evo/evo-0.5.1/html/index.html), which include many examples.
 Try using some of the Evo classes on a project, or with a "hello world" example program, or play with the [benchmarks](bench/README.md). *This is the best way to quickly get a feel for working with Evo.*

 Here's a basic "hello world" example, with some additions to make it more interesting: